6 things to consider when hiring a photographer for your business stock images

 From this research you can build up a mood-board / story-board for your brand in terms of photography, graphics, colours and styles ready to share with your photographer when the time comes.

 Look at a range of photographers

 Look around.
 Look for people who are experienced in the type of photography you need.
 A wedding photographer or family portrait photographer might not be the best choice for business photography.
-A studio-based portrait photographer might not translate to being great at more location based shoots.
+A studio-based portrait photographer might not translate to being great at more location-based shoots.

 And try not to base your research solely on price.
 Look at the images on the photographer’s website.
 The quality of their website is important and you’re looking for consistency of images.
 After all, if a professional photographer doesn’t use images to their advantage on their own website, that’s not a great sign.
-Also, you need a photographer to understand about branding and marketing so look at what they do to market their own brand.
+Also, you need a photographer to understand branding and marketing so look at what they do to market their own brand.

 Make a shortlist

 Put together a wish list of your favourite photographers.
 And don’t forget to write down what it is you like about them.
-After hours of research they may all merge into one so make some notes!
+After hours of research, they may all merge into one so make some notes!